 In order to maintain and enhance the credibility of the certification program, and to protect the consumer, stakeholders and the integrity of the profession, the ACCBC has adopted the following procedures to allow individuals to bring relevant complaints concerning the conduct of registrants and certificants to the ACCBC.

-Complaints regarding individuals certified by ACCBC who (1) do not practice in the State of California and/or (2) that are not under the purview of the Department of Health Care Services Substance Use Disorder Services may be filed directly with the ACCBC as described in this policy.
+Complaints regarding individuals certified by CAADE’s ACCBC who (1) do not practice in the State of California and/or (2) that are not under the purview of the Department of Health Care Services Substance Use Disorder Compliance Division may be filed directly with the ACCBC as described in this policy.

-In the event a registrant or certificant violates the ACCBC Code of Ethics, ACCBC certification rules, requirements, and/or policies, the ACCBC may reprimand or suspend the individual or may revoke registration or certification.
+In the event a Registrant and/or AOD Counselor violates the ACCBC Code of Ethics, Code of Conduct, ACCBC certification rules, requirements, and/or policies the ACCBC may reprimand or suspend the individual or may revoke registration and/or certification.

 The grounds for sanctions under these procedures may include, but are not necessarily limited to:

-- Any restrictions such as revocation, suspension, probation or other sanctions of the professional’s license, where applicable.
+Any restrictions such as revocation, suspension, probation or other sanctions of the registration and/or certification, where applicable.

-- Violation of the established ACCBC Code of Ethics, ACCBC rules, requirements, and/or policies.
+- Violation of the established ACCBC Code of Ethics, Code of Conduct, ACCBC rules, requirements, and/or

-- Conviction of a felony or other crime of moral turpitude under federal or state law in a matter related to the practice of, or qualifications for, services provided by a CATC.
+- Conviction of a felony or other crime of moral turpitude under federal or state law in a matter related to the practice of, or qualifications for, services provided by a Registrant or AOD

 - Fraud, falsification, or misrepresentation in an initial application or renewal application for certification.

-Actions taken under this policy do not constitute enforcement of the law, although referral to appropriate federal, state, or local government agencies may be made about the conduct of the certificant in appropriate situations.
+Actions taken under this policy do not constitute enforcement of the law, although referral to appropriate federal, state, or local government agencies may be made about the conduct of the Registrant or AOD Counselor in appropriate situations.
 Individuals initially bringing complaints are not entitled to any relief or damages by virtue of this process, although they will receive notice of the actions taken.